DaanSpar/template-project/readme.txt

 then search for and select "Python: Select Interpreter."
 Choose the interpreter that matches your environment (e.g., the one in .venv).

+Debugging

+Debugging settings are in launch.json
+This points to the file and venv